sensel/morph-docs/docs/api.md

 As you’ll notice in example 2, the script gets the ID from `frame.contacts[n].id`.
 After looking at the Contacts class, It is logical to assume you can get the coordinates from `frame.contacts[n].x_pos` and `frame.contacts[n].y_pos`.
 The next section “API Data Output Description” describes all the possible outputs from a frame and contacts.

+You can also quickly get all the defined constants from the include files.
+In particular, the various MASK values are often referenced, and the include clearly defines those at the top of the include file.

 Finally, it is worth investigating the include files to learn about all the functions that could be used to build out the examples into something substantial and see how the contacts data is accessed.

 ### Force Frame Decompression

 There is a separate library that is used to decompress the Force Frame.
+This library is optional, and is used to access to the underlying force image.
+The library takes the compressed force and label arrays sent from the device and decompresses them into easy to access force and label images.

 ## API Data Output Description

-Now that you have the API and the libraries installed, and you’ve run the examples and gotten some data, you probably have the question “What does it all mean?”
+Now that you have the API and the libraries installed, and you’ve run the examples and gotten some data, you probably have the question “What does it all mean?” `

-There are two categories of data you can receive from the sensor: frame and contact.
+There are two structures of data you will be concerned with from the sensor: frame and contact.

-Frame provides information about the entire surface such as the raw bitmap of the force image, accelerometer data, lost frames, and more.
+Frame provides information about the entire surface at a given time, such as the array of contacts, number of contacts, the forces array, accelerometer data, lost frames, and more.

-Contact describes parameters associated with an individual touch on the surface: where, how much pressure, how big of a touch, t`he orientation, etc. Contact information is what most developers will be interested in.
+Contact describes parameters associated with an individual touch on the surface within any frame: where, how much pressure, how big of a touch, the orientation, etc. Contact information is what most developers will be interested in.
 Researchers and programmers looking to extend Contact data will find the Frame Data useful.

 This guide describes all the possible output from polling the sensor with the API.

 ### Frame Data

 Frame data is reported every time a frame is requested, within the limits of the scanning rates.
 Each frame reports the Contact Data (described in the next section) and some additional data described below.

-The dimensions of a frame are 185x105, which is the column/row count of sensors on the Morph.
+#### Contact Array

+The contact array contains all the data about all the touches.
+Details about each touch are explained in the Contact Data section.

+#### Number of Contacts

+#### A single integer reporting the number of active contacts, or contacts with the state `start`.

 #### Accelerometer

 - Value range: 0-1
 - Units: Gs

-Raw accelerometer data can tell you the orientation of the Morph.
+If the device is equipped with an accelerometer, raw accelerometer data can tell you the orientation of the device.
 A three item list `accel_data` reports the force of gravity on each axis [x, y, and z].
+The Morph is equipped with an accelerometer.

 #### Force Array

 - Value range: 0-8192
 - Units: grams

-The force array reports a 2D array of all the force readings for every sensel (force sensor) on the Morph.
-This is a 185x105 matrix.
+The force array reports a 2D array of all the force readings for every sensel (force sensor) on the device.
+The resolution of this array matches the row/column count reported by the device.
+In the case of the Morph, this is a 185x105 matrix.
 You can use the SenselApp Visualizer to get an idea of what the output “looks” like.
 This is the raw pressure image of all contacts, and would require additional image processing or machine learning algorithms to be useful.

 #### Labels Array

 - Value range: 0-16
 - Units: n/a

-The labels array is a 2D array of 185x105 elements that describe contact blobs with the assigned IDs.
+The labels array is a 2D array of row/column elements that describe contact blobs with the assigned IDs.
 The Labels can be used to associate contact tracking with the force array.
-The Labels array tells you the ID at every sensel on the Morph in any frame.
+The Labels array tells you the ID at every sensel on the device in any frame.
 An ID of `255` is the *null* ID.

 #### Lost Frame Count

 The Lost Frame count reports the difference between the frames scanned by the sensor and the frames retrieved by the API.
 This can be helpful in diagnosing problems and optimizing your program.

-#### Number of Contacts

-A single integer reporting the number of active contacts, or contacts with the state `start`.

 #### Content Bitmask